MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
 It was created with real data by [obviEnce](http://www.obvience.com/), which has been anonymized.
 The data is available in several formats: content pack/app, .pbix Power BI Desktop file, or Excel workbook.
 See [Samples for Power BI](sample-datasets.md).

-This tutorial uses the Power BI service and the Opportunity Analysis Sample content pack.
+This tutorial uses the Power BI service and the Opportunity Analysis sample content pack.
 Because the report experiences are so similar, you can also follow along by using Power BI Desktop and the sample .pbix file.

 ## Prerequisites